Entering into the Docker world: A Hitch-hikers Guide to Clustering

 • Chronos is a distributed job scheduler that supports complex job topologies.
 It can be used as a more fault-tolerant replacement for cron.

 • Jenkins is a continuous integration server.
-The Mesos-Jenkins plugin allows it to dynamically launch workers on a Mesos cluster depending on the workload.
+Depending on the workload, the Mesos-Jenkins plugin allows it to launch workers on a Mesos cluster dynamically.

-• Torque is a distributed resource manager providing control over batch jobs and distributed compute nodes.
+• Torque is a distributed resource manager controlling batch jobs and distributed compute nodes.

 Data Storage